Enabling distributed throttling¶

 Add the API definition(s) to

 petstore/api_definitionsdirectory.
 A sample open API definition can be found here.
-Then provide the API throttling tier using the following extension at the API level.
+Then provide the API throttling tier using the following extension at the API level or resource level.

 x-wso2-throttling-tier : "5PerMin"

 Create and deploy the throttling policy in the Traffic Manager.
-(For this example you should deploy "5PerMin" policy in Traffic Manager) The relevant documentation can be found here.
+For this example you should deploy "5PerMin" policy in Traffic Manager.
+You can define following throttling policies:

 micro-gw build <project_name>